Physical Therapy Guide to Childhood Leukemia

 - When you contact a physical therapy clinic or home health agency for an appointment, ask about the physical therapists' experience in helping children with cancer.

-During your first visit with the physical therapist, be prepared to describe your child's symptoms and movement activities in as much detail as possible, and to discuss your goals for your child.
+- Be prepared to describe your child's symptoms and movement activities in as much detail as possible, and to discuss your goals for your child.

 The American Physical Therapy Association believes that consumers should have access to information to help them make health care decisions and also prepare them for a visit with a health care provider.